-Don’t try throwing food at the bear, thinking it’ll forget about you and eat the food instead.
+Pro Tip: Don’t try throwing food at the bear, thinking it’ll forget about you and eat the food.
 If a bear thinks you’re food, it’s going to want you over whatever you tossed at it.
 You’re bigger food than that granola bar.

 How To Use Bear Spray

 You’re frolicking through the forest and you come upon a 500-pound Grizz.
 She’s practically foaming at the mouth.
 She turns, looks at you, and charges.

 What do you do?

 a) Throw a Swedish Fish at her, hoping she thinks it’s the real thing.

 b) Bust out your Smith & Wesson and show this sow how hard you are.